MOohTus/ODAMNet/docs/source/pages/formats/Input.rst

 .. warning::

-   :octicon:`alert;2em` By default, the analysis is running using **gene symbols HGCN**.
+   :octicon:`alert;2em` By default, the analysis is running using the **HGCN** gene ids.
 Pay attention of the gene IDs inside the network file.

 .. _GR: